This is an honest guide to working with Dean Cabinetry. You should understand exactly what to expect when working with us, your Cabinet Partner.

 |Fixture Installation||Yes, this will be done by an electrician or general contractor.|

 We are happy to recommend service providers to you; however, they do not work for Dean Cabinetry.
 These are referrals for contractors that our clients have used in the past and have been happy with their service.

 More information about preparing your space will follow in the Installation section.

 Lead times for cabinetry can vary.
 Your lead time will likely begin when you place your deposit.
-Stock cabinetry can be delivered the fastest, sometimes in as short as 4 weeks, and as long as 6 weeks.
-Semi-custom cabinetry can be 6 to 10 weeks.
-Custom cabinetry is usually 10 to 12 weeks.
+Stock cabinetry can be delivered the fastest, sometimes in as short as 4 weeks or sooner, and as long as 6 weeks.
+Semi-custom cabinetry can be 8 to 14 weeks.
+Custom cabinetry can range from 12 weeks plus.

 *Lead times may vary.